jrdennisoss/dosboxrm/README.md

 # Online Resources

-Here is some useful online resources.
+Here are some useful online resources:

-## ReelMagic Stuff
+## Information about ReelMagic

 Here is a handful of links that helped me get started on the ReelMagic side of things: